Nome, Alaska: In popular culture

 The reality television series Bering Sea Gold is set and filmed in Nome.

 Nome is referenced in the songs "Marry the Man Today" from the 1950 Frank Loesser/Jo Swerling/Abe Burrows musical Guys and Dolls; in "A Little Brains, A Little Talent" from the 1955 Richard Adler and Jerry Ross musical Damn Yankees; “Ah, Paree!" from Stephen Sondheim's 1971 musical Follies, and the song “Roll the Bones” by the Canadian band Rush from the 1992 album of the same name.

 Johnny Horton wrote the theme song "North to Alaska" for the film of the same name starring John Wayne.
 Nome is mentioned twice in the lyrics.

 When Karen tries to buy the titular character a train ticket to the North Pole in the 1969 Rankin/Bass Christmas special Frosty the Snowman, Nome is mentioned by the ticket agent as one of many destinations for a northbound train.

 In episode 1 of the 1997 BBC television travel series Full Circle, British actor, comedian, writer and presenter Michael Palin (of Monty Python fame) traveled to Nome and met a goldpanner on the "Golden Sands of Nome".

+In The Simpsons Movie, the eponymous family move to Alaska, and Marge is shown knitting a quilt that reads, "Nome sweet Nome."

 In the video game Rainbow Six Extraction, Nome appears as one of 12 playable locations.

 The Great Alaskan Race is a movie (2019) about a group of brave mushers travel over 1100 km to save the small children of Nome, from a deadly epidemic.

 Payne Lindsay hosted a season of hit podcast Up and Vanished in Nome.